 A resort strip in Nassau, the Cable Beach area is frequented by tourists who spend their days on the beaches, only going inside for the excellent dining or to do a bit of shopping and dining or spend a night gaming in one of the local casinos.
 If you're interested in touring local landmarks, there are a few to consider on the island, but you'll need a ride outside of the strip to find them.

-You'll discover an abundance of beaches to enjoy in and around the area.
-You can click on the name of the beach for detailed information about that individual beach.
+There are several beaches to consider in and around the area.
+Just click on the beach names for more detail concerning that beach.

 Help us improve!
 We welcome your corrections and suggestions.